kiarashazarnia/kiarashazarnia.github.io/content/post/performance-testing-types.md

 ## Introduction

-Performance testing is one of the most important and common types of quality testing because performance is not a well-defined functional requirement, and exactly where is the beginning of the debate.
-So it is crucial to have a concise testing plan to design and set up a beneficial performance testing solution.
+Performance testing is one of the most important and common types of quality testing because performance is not a well-defined functional requirement, and exactly here is where the debate begins.
+So it is crucial to have a concise test plan to design and set up a beneficial performance testing solution.

 #### What type of performance testing do I need?
 It depends on your performance requirement.